 Bishop Noonan has served on the United States Conference of Catholic Bishops’ Committee on Clergy, Consecrated Life and Vocations (CCLV) as the liaison to the National Association of College Seminaries (NACS).
 The Committee assists bishops, both collectively and individually, in promoting, supporting, and educating about the Church’s pastoral needs and concerns for the priesthood, diaconate, and consecrated life within culturally diverse communities of the United States; and in addressing issues concerning the life and ministry of bishops.
 The committee develops foundational documents and appropriate resources that promote the effective ministry of the clerical state, consecrated life, and vocations.

-Bishop Noonan also has been appointed recently to the Catholic Committee of the South (CCS), which is a network of Church leaders, bishops, field workers and grassroots organizers committed to those who struggle to claim respect and human dignity.
+Bishop Noonan also worked with the Catholic Committee of the South (CCS), which is a network of Church leaders, bishops, field workers and grassroots organizers committed to those who struggle to claim respect and human dignity.
 The mission of CCS is to listen to the cry of struggling peoples, identify the injustice, bring the voice of the Gospel and encourage the faith community to take action.
 It was founded in 1939 to address land, labor and race issues.

 In August of 2016, Bishop Noonan was invited to serve on the Task Force to Promote Peace in our Communities.
 Archbishop Wilton Gregory of Washington chaired this committee when he was in Atlanta.

 Bishop Noonan is fluent in English, Gaelic, and Spanish.